bullet-db/bullet-db.github.io/docs/quick-start.md

 ## Setting up Storm

-To set up a clean working environment, let's start with setting some directories.
+To set up a clean working environment, let's start with creating some directories.

 #### Step 1: Setup directories and examples